Florida Gators cross country

 The Florida Gators cross country program represents the University of Florida in the sport of cross country running.
 The program includes separate men's and women's cross country teams, both of which compete in National Collegiate Athletic Association (NCAA) Division I and the Southeastern Conference (SEC).
 The men's cross country team officially started in 1935; the women's team began in 1980.

-Coaching staff

-Mike Holloway is the head coach for the Florida Gators cross country and track and field program; Chris Solinsky is the assistant coach who is responsible for the day-to-day oversight of the men's and women's cross country teams.